 I discovered that I really overthink what is actually urgent and important.
 In the end, I had to just remind myself that if I thought it was then it was.
 The Priority Police were not going to be checking up on me.

 I then found out that I always make job lists with the expectation of doing them over several days.
 Then I stagger the jobs based on a combination of urgency, importance, how long it will take to do, where I would prefer to be to carry out the task and how much I want to do (or want to put it off).

 The last one was a real problem.
 If I didn’t want to do a job (anything from a difficult phone call to cleaning the oven to sorting out a washing load) then I’d do plenty of other jobs first.
 I’d even justify putting it off by making it a priority for a later date!

 - Make a job list for today.
 If you have too many tasks for one day then put the urgent and important ones on today’s list.

 - Remind myself how good it feels when I actually do something I’ve been putting off.

-I love Carla’s idea of having key priorities for different parts of the day and I’m going to see if there is a way that I can work this into my life.
-Maybe I’ll have different priorities for half hour periods between getting home from work and going to bed.
+I love Carla’s idea of having key priorities for different parts of the day.
+I’m going to see if there is a way that I can work this into my life.
+Maybe I’ll have different priorities for half-hour periods between getting home from work and going to bed.
 Then I can stop being late for burlesque class, always find time for bass practice and still find time to eat dinner and wash up.

-This first exercise has been really useful in getting an idea of how I do approach managing my time, and that I have habits that just aren’t that effective.
+This first exercise has been really useful in getting an idea of how I do approach managing my time.
+It has demonstrated that I have habits that just aren’t that effective.
 So plenty of room for improvement!
 Next month we’ll be looking at the concept of ‘doing it earlier in the day’.
 More on that next week.